Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Method

+\end{small}where $\theta$ and $\phi$ denote the parameters of VAE, $\Delta s$ refer to the difference in state between two consecutive time steps for reference motion. $D_{KL}(\cdot,\cdot)$ refers to the KL divergence.

+As shown in Fig.~\ref{fig:morph_whole_framework}, after the Motion VAE model is trained, the pre-trained Motion VAE model is applied to compute rewards as follows: \begin{small}

+\end{small} where $\Delta s$ and $\Delta \overline{s}$ refer to the difference in state between two consecutive time steps for simulated motion and the reconstructed simulated motion, respectively. $\left\|\cdot\right\|$ is the L1 norm.

-\paragraph{Initialization and Early Termination.} During training, we employ reference state initialization \cite{Peng_deepmimic}, where a starting point is randomly selected from a motion clip for imitation.
-We observe that the character frequently falls in the early stages of training.
-To improve training efficiency and accelerate convergence, we adopt an early stopping strategy.
-Specifically, we terminate the episode when the MPJPE (Mean Per Joint Position Error) between the state of input pose and that of simulated pose exceeds $0.5$ meter.
+\paragraph{Initialization and Early Termination.} Similar to \cite{Peng_deepmimic}, a starting point is randomly selected from a motion clip for imitation.
+To improve training efficiency and accelerate convergence, we terminate the episode when the MPJPE (Mean Per Joint Position Error) between the state of input pose and that of simulated pose exceeds $0.5$ meter.

 \paragraph{Hard Negative Mining.} As training progresses, the motion imitator gradually learns to imitate simple motion sequences.
 However, more challenging examples in the large-scale motion dataset may be overlooked, limiting the model's ability to handle difficult samples.
 To address this, we implement a Hard Negative Mining process that identifies motions where the physical simulator fails to imitate as hard samples.
-Specifically, a \textit{dynamic} weight is assigned to each motion sequence in the input data, doubling whenever imitation fails.
+Specifically, a \textit{dynamic} weight is assigned to each motion sequence for sampling, doubling whenever imitation fails.
 This process progressively increases the focus on challenging samples, guiding the imitator to effectively learn from difficult examples.